kechenkristin/Cloud-Learning/terraform/note.md

 https://drive.google.com/drive/folders/1-ZOO8yYIlfAUvStEFUV31J02cC9Tjrn7

-Additonally, if you know Chinese well, I'd like to recommend this series of videos:
+Additionally, if you know Chinese well, I'd like to recommend this series of videos:
 https://b23.tv/Rmhefnr